miyang0628/youth-debt-xai-regression/README.md

 ## Notebook Execution Order

 All notebooks should be run in sequence.
-Notebooks 05, 05b, 05c, 07 (Part C only), 10 (Part B only), and 11 (Part C only) require the `alibi_cf` kernel.
+Notebooks 05, 05b, 05c, 07 (Part C only), 10 (Part B only), and 11 (Part C only) require the `dice_cf` kernel.

 | # | Notebook | Kernel | Description |
 |---|---|---|---|